wadesalazar/open-vds/docker/README.md

 There is also a devenv docker file setting up a minimal developement environment.
 Following are some basic instructions for setting up the development environment on Windows.

+It is important to shut down visual studio, since it will lock some files and building the docker image will not work.

 1. Build an image.
 From the root OpenVDS source folder write the following command:
 $ docker build --tag ovds-alpine-devenv -f docker/alpine-devenv.Dockerfile .